Yawning/nyquist/README.md

 As of revision 34 of the specification, the only standard functionality that is NOT implemented is "10.2.
 The `fallback` modifier".

-Care is taken to attempt to sanitize private key material from memory where possible, however due to limitations in `crypto/cipher.AEAD`, `x/crypto/hkdf`, `crypto/hmac`, and all of the hash functions, this is not particularly comprehensive.
-In general given the current Go implementation(s), this is somewhat of a lost cause (copies on stack growth, no `memset_s`, etc), but the mindset taken here is "partial sanitization is better than no sanitization".
+This package used to make a partial attempt to sanitize key material, but the author is now convinced that it is fundementally a lost cause due to several reasons including but not limited to copies on stack growth, the lack of a `memset_s` equivalent, and lack of support by most cryptographic primitives.
+And no, memguard is not a good solution either.

 This package will `panic` only if invariants are violated.
 Under normal use this situation should not occur ("normal" being defined as, "Yes, it